 From the unzipped file from your download, you will find the IDE application icon.
 Start the IDE by double-clicking on it

 You are now ready to create your project.
-If you want us to assist you with this task, pay for Arduino assignment at Programminghomeworkhelp.com.
-You can count on our Arduino assignment help service to be there for you when you are frustrated by your assignment.
+If you want us to assist you with this task, pay for the Arduino project at Programminghomeworkhelp.com.
+You can count on our Arduino project to help service to be there for you when you are frustrated by your assignment.